clatlan/cdiutils/docs/getting_started/quickstart.rst

 * CXI files with reconstruction
 * Strain and displacement maps
-* VTK files for visualization
+* VTK files for visualisation
 * Analysis figures

 Understanding the Output